 - File for Survivor – Widows and widowers have the option of claiming a Survivor benefit, if eligible.
 Survivor benefits can be taken for an entire lifetime or until your own benefits are claimed.
 Your own benefits will earn deferral credits while claiming Survivor benefits.

-Clicking the icon in the Social Security panel opens the configuration window.
-Based on the number of members in a household and the member(s)’ respective ages, different inputs will be available for the configuration.
+Clicking the icon in the Social Security panel within the Sources tab opens the input window.
+Based on the number of members in a household and the member(s)’ respective ages, different inputs are available.

 Single Member Households

-Single members, depending on their age and marital status, will have to enter in the applicable data displayed in the configuration pop-up including:
+Single members, depending on their age and marital status, will enter in applicable data displayed in the pop-up including:

 - Marital Status – Single member’s marital status including selections for divorcees and widow(er)s.